aerenchyma/ProgramsInformationPeople/_sources/Assignments/ps4.rst

    :autograde: unittest
    :hidecode:

    **1.** We've given you another data file in this problem.
 It's called ``timely_file.txt``.
 Write code to figure out which is the most common word in the file.
 Save the string that is most common word in the file in the variable ``abc``.
+(Hint: you had a problem quite similar to this one in PS3!)

    ~~~~
    # Write code here!